Table of contents

 The index of 56 is 4

-Iterative Binary Search Java Implementation
+2. Iterative Method for Binary Search Java

 // Iterative Binary Search Java Implementation